MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

     Just like classic workflows, you can create flows in solutions to support the full application lifecycle for processes.

--   **Are Microsoft Flow dependencies tracked in Common Data Service?**
+-   **Are Power Automate dependencies tracked in Common Data Service?**

     Similar to other components in a solution, all dependencies for flows in solutions are tracked in Common Data Service.